moe-abdelaziz/git-practice/README.md

        git diff [<options>] --cached [<commit>] [--] [<path>...]
            This form is to view the changes you staged for the next commit relative to the named <commit>.
 Typically you would want

+## What's a remote?
+A remote repo is one hosted somewhere other than our local machine.
+We can add remotes with 'git remote add', and set up "Tracking Branches" to track difference between our local and remote repos.

+we push to remotes with 'git push' and fetch from them with 'git fetch' we can alsofetch and merge in one set with 'git pull'

 ## Commit messages